playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 I'm sure some avid Microsoft fans will have pointed out by now that I forgot something.
 You know, the official solution by Microsoft?
 Naturally, I haven't forgotten about the Microsoft Store.

-While some of you may be surprised to hear this, the Microsoft Store has gained a fair number of development tools on its storefront.
-For example, there's now a package for Python that's now there.
-You're also able to get quick updates for all of your apps and seamlessly integrate them as-if they were typical windows apps.
+While some of you may be surprised to hear this, the Microsoft Store has put together a pretty good catalogue of development tools on its storefront.
+For example, there's now a package for Python right on the Microsoft Store.
+You're also able to get quick updates for all of your apps and seamlessly integrate them as if they were typical windows apps.

 ![A preview of the "Downloads and updates" tab in the Microsoft Store](./windows_store_update.png)

 # Terminal Usage {#terminal-usage}

-Terminal usage is essential for most developers.
+The terminal is essential for most developers.
 It's a relatively universal utility regardless of what form of programming you're into.
-It's important to make sure that your terminal is fully featured for functionality and customizable for tastes and fun.
+It's important to make sure that your terminal is fully featured  both for functionality and so the user can customize to their taste.

 ## Terminal Options {#terminals}

-One of the most important elements to one's terminal usage is, well, the terminal itself!
+One of the most important elements to one's experience with the terminal is, well, the terminal itself!
 While Windows has not historically had many options in this regard, things have turned around in recent years.
-Additional to the built-in CMD and PowerShell windows, we now have many newcomers, including one from Microsoft itself.
+Additional to the built-in CMD and PowerShell applications, we now have many newcomers, including one from Microsoft itself.

-First, let's start with the unofficial offerings.
+First, let's start with the third party offerings.
 We have many options, but the two I want to highlight is `Cmder` and `Terminus`.

 ### Cmder {#cmder}